Your cart is currently empty!

-But for industrial applications, operating temperatures can exceed 130F regularly.
-Even worst, heat rises, and lights installed at the highest points in a closed area.
+But for industrial applications, operating temperatures can exceed 130 degrees Fahrenheit regularly.
+Even worse, heat rises, and lights used in these applications are typically installed at the highest points in an enclosed area.
 This only exasperates the problem.
-Temperatures at ground floor will be cooler than temperatures at fixture mounting heights.
+Temperatures on the ground floor will be cooler than temperatures at fixture mounting heights.

 The Basics of LED Lighting and Operating Temperatures

-Most standard fixtures, that work up to 130 F, are designed by engineers to maximize efficiencies of design to keep costs down.
+Most standard fixtures, that work up to 130 degreets Fahrenheit, are designed by engineers to maximize efficiencies of design to keep costs down.
 They calculate the number of LEDs needed to run near full capacity to produce light within specific operating temperatures.
 In other words, some manufacturers will drive the components to 90-95% capacity.
 If you add additional heat, these components will degrade quickly.

 Think of this another way.
 Let’s say you had to drive at 100 mph every day.
-You purchase an economy sub compact car, and drive it at 100 mph.
-Maybe its capable of a top speed of 110 mph.
+You purchase an economy subcompact car and drive it at 100 mph.
+Maybe it’s capable of a top speed of 110 mph.
 This means you can drive it at 100 mph.
 But you are using 95% of its capacity to do this.

 Adding Additional Capacity to LED Lights for Hot Temperatures

-This means, that if you had a hot environment, you are not going to over-extend the LEDs.
+This means, that if you had a hot environment, you are not going to overextend the LEDs.

-Run the driver at less than full capacity
+Run the Driver at Less than Full Capacity.

-Running at less than full capacity provides enough capacity to not over-extend themselves in hot ambient temperatures.
+Running at less than full capacity provides enough capacity to not overextend themselves in hot ambient temperatures.

-Are you looking for High Temperature LED Fixtures?
+Are you looking for High-Temperature LED Fixtures?
 Click here to check out all the High Temp Lights we have.

-What about Low Temperature LED Lights?
+What About Low-temperature LED Lights?

-The interesting fact about high temperature lights is they also work really well in extremely cold temperatures, well beyond the limits of normal LED Fixtures.
+The interesting fact about high-temperature lights is they also work really well in extremely cold temperatures, well beyond the limits of normal LED Fixtures.